resir014/Stonehenge/README.md

 You can also use `deploy-prod` instead of `deploy` for a bundled version of the project, which has better performance but is harder to debug.

 `deploy-local` will copy files into a local folder to be picked up by steam client and used with the official or a private server.

+### Post-Deploy

+After deploying, you should manually set the build priorities for your rooms.
+Go to your respective room's memory in the memory tree, go to `jobs`, and set the number of creeps you'd like each role.

+(TBA) If you have `manualJobControl` set to `false`, the core engine will procedurally generate job assignments based on the room's conditions.

 ## Testing